William Parks (publisher): Final years

 On March 23, 1750, Parks traveled on the passenger ship Nelson going to England to collect additional supplies for his printing press in Virginia.
 On April 1, while still on board, he died of pleurisy.
 He is buried in Gosport, England.
 Before embarking on his voyage Parks placed his junior partner, William Hunter, in charge of printing operations.

 Parks had made out a last will and testament on March 13, 1750 (about two weeks before his death) which was witnessed and signed by four persons not related.
 The will was read at a Court held in York County on June 18, 1750.
-The executor of his estate was John Sheldon.
+The executor of his estate was John Shelton.
 Parks left his sister Jane Spitsburg "fifty pounds current money of Virginia".
 To her children he bequeathed £100 to be divided equally.
 He bequeathed £50 to his sister Elizabeth.
 The will also provided the necessary funds to satisfy all of Parks' debts.
 There were several other lesser details involving agreements and settlements outlined in the will.